 10 Secrets About 'The Office' That Even The Biggest Michael Scott Fan Won't Know

-After spending nine seasons with the employees of Dunder Mifflin (and then Sabre, and then Dunder Mifflin again), we know all about Jim and Pam's relationship, Andy's acappella group, and Schrute Farms.
-It may seem like it's impossible for fans who have binge watched The Office 27 times on Netflix to learn anything new, but there are still plenty of behind-the-scenes secrets that the show's most dedicated fans will find surprising.
-No matter how obsessed you are with The Office, I guarantee that these Scranton secrets will blow your mind in all the right ways.
+After spending nine seasons with the employees of Dunder Mifflin (and then Sabre, and then Dunder Mifflin again), fans know all about Jim and Pam's relationship, Andy's a cappella group, and Dwight's ventures with Schrute Farms.
+It may seem like it's impossible for fans who have watched The Office countless times on Netflix to learn anything new, but there are still plenty of behind-the-scenes secrets even the show's most dedicated fans will find surprising.
+No matter how obsessed you are with The Office, I guarantee these Scranton secrets will blow your mind in all the right ways.

 Jim's hair in the early days of the show is, um, something.
 I mean, it's super cute that he's so floppy and lovable, but have you ever heard of a comb, dude?
 As it turns out, Jim's hair wasn't as effortless as he always made it seem.
 During Season 3, Krasinski was also shooting Leatherheads, and he had to shave his head for the role.
 When he returned to The Office for the second half of Season 3, producers made him wear a wig to maintain Jim's just-rolled-out-of-bed look.
 This is primetime TV, so of course the wig is pretty good, but if you look closely, you may be able tell that his hair is fake.

-We all know that Dwight (Rainn Wilson) sent Stanley (Leslie David Baker) to the hospital with a heart attack in "Stress Relief: Part 1," but many don't know that Wilson himself actually put Baker in the hospital, too.
+Viewers all know Dwight (Rainn Wilson) was at least partly responsible for sending Stanley (Leslie David Baker) to the hospital after he had a heart attack in "Stress Relief: Part 1," but many don't know that Wilson himself actually put Baker in the hospital, too.
 While shooting the Season 3 episode "Beach Games," Wilson accidentally kicked sand in Baker's eyes, and he had to be rushed to the hospital.
 Baker came away with a scratched cornea, but he was fine in the long run.

-In "The Dinner Party," Michael (Steve Carrell) brags about having a flatscreen TV, but when we finally see it, it's a tiny, tiny 14-inch screen.
-Michael is super proud of having a flatscreen TV, no matter the size, and he shows it off to his employees as he gives them a tour of his condo.
+In "The Dinner Party," Michael (Steve Carrell) brags about having a flatscreen TV, but when viewers finally see it, it's a teeny, tiny 14-inch screen.
+Michael is super proud of having a flatscreen, no matter the size, and he shows it off to his employees as he gives them a tour of his condo.
 The contrast between Michael's excitement and the TV's size was too much for the cast to bear, and, according to Krasinski, filming that scene was "probably the hardest I've laughed during the entire run of the show."
 He told Rolling Stone:

 One of the funniest things I've witnessed in my life was Steve showing us that flatscreen TV and saying, 'When . . . when people are over you can just do this' [pulling the screen out from the wall].
 The TV only moved, like, a half an inch ...
 We were just getting demolished by laughter.